z3r0one0/battery_watcher/README.md

 python battery_watcher.py
 ```

-Or use the batch file:
+Or use the batch file for convenience:

 ```
 start_battery_monitor.bat